Sigmmma/c20/src/content/h1/tags/shader/shader_transparent_plasma/readme.md

----
-title: shader_transparent_plasma
-tagName: shader_transparent_plasma
-stub: true
-img: plasma.jpg
-imgCaption: Plasma shaders can be dynamically offset from their surface.
-thanks:
-  - to: crow
-    for: Renderer issue workaround
----
 **Plasma shaders** are used for energy shield effects.
 They are mostly referenced as the _modifier shader_ of an [object][] like a [biped][], though the Sentinel biped instead references it via its [gbxmodel][] (presumably because it uses a custom shape).

 # Known issues